Jouru/Wallpapers/README.md

 # Wallpapers
 #### Description
-A script to change the wallpaper automatically after a period of time.
+A script to change the wallpaper automatically.

 #### Instructions
   1. You have to chanche the path for your own directory of wallpapers